juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 ### 9.2.
 Arrow alignment

-All of the hash rockets (`=>`) in a resource's attribute/value list should be aligned.
+All of the hash rockets (`=>`) in a resource's attribute/value list may be aligned.
 The hash rockets should be placed one space ahead of the longest attribute name.
-Nested blocks must be indented by two spaces, and hash rockets within a nested block should be aligned (one space ahead of the longest attribute name).
+Nested blocks must be indented by two spaces, and hash rockets within a nested block may be aligned (one space ahead of the longest attribute name).

 **Good:**